Sexual and Gender Based Misconduct Policy

 Responsible Employees are also deemed Campus Security Authorities and are required to report certain sex offenses and other crimes to Public Safety for the purpose of compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
 For more information about Campus Security Authorities, see Norwich University’s Annual Security and Fire Safety Report.

-General inquiries to Norwich University officials about policies or procedures, and conversations in which the alleged perpetrator is not identified by name or by implication from the circumstances, may remain private.
-Otherwise, individuals who want to maintain confidentiality should seek a confidential resource.
+General inquiries to Norwich University officials about policies or procedures, and conversations in which the alleged perpetrator is not identified by name or by implication from the circumstances, does not trigger a formal institutional response.
+These types of inquiries can be directed to Title IX staff.

 When a Responsible Employee learns of an incident that could constitute sexual or gender based misconduct involving a student, faculty or staff member or covered third party, the Responsible Employee will report available information about the incident to the Title IX Coordinator as soon as possible.